 - They may perform an upgrade or an update to maintain, fix or improve their service and this may require the service to be shut down temporarily.

-- They might experience a physical calamity like loss of power or issue with the building
+- They might experience a physical calamity like loss of power or issue with the data centre building

 When a disruption occurs you may need to do something on your own Router/Modem or VoIP equipment – like turn it off and then on again, ie. resetting it.

-We work with many upstream providers (for the same services in some instances) and we are able to direct traffic from one to another as needed.
+Hosted Telephone System providers work with many upstream providers (for the same services in some instances) and are able to redirect voice traffic from one to another as needed.
 When a problem occurs with one upstream provider we can re-route traffic to a different upstream provider and if that happens you may need to reset your equipment to ensure that it connects with the changed settings.

 See your local IT Consultant